TIME in Excel (Table of Contents)

 Steps to Open TIME Function in Excel

-To quickly apply the default Excel time format to the selected cell or a range of cells, click the drop-down arrow in the Number group, on the Home tab, and select Time.
+To quickly apply the default Excel time format to the selected cell or a range of cells, click the drop-down arrow in the Number group on the Home tab and select Time.

 To change the default time format, go to the Control Panel and click Region and Language.
-If in your Control panel opens in Category view, click Clock, Language, and Region > Region and Language > Change the date, time, or number format.
+If your Control panel opens in Category view, click Clock, Language, and Region > Region and Language > Change the date, time, or number format.

-How to Use TIME Function in Excel?
+How to Use the TIME Function in Excel?

-This TIME Function in Excel is very simple easy to use.
+This TIME Function in Excel is very simple and easy to use.
 Let us now see how to use the TIME Function in Excel with the help of some examples.

 Decimal